DaveBenham/VenomPremium/README.md

 - **x16**
 - **x32**

 When oversampling is activated, every CV input is upsampled with interpolation to the oversample rate times the VCV sample rate.
-All internal processing is done at the oversample rate.
-At each output, a low pass filter removes high frequency content that would alias before the signal is downsampled back to the VCV sample rate.
+All internal processing is done at this elevated rate.
+At each output, a low pass filter removes high frequency content that would alias at the original VCV sample rate, and then the signal is downsampled back to the VCV sample rate.

 Each input that is upsampled with interpolation consumes a significant amount of CPU power, as does the low pass filter for each output.
 So if your system has limited CPU power, it may be wise to avoid oversampling unless unwanted aliasing is detected in the output.
 And if oversampling is used, the lowest value should be used that provides acceptable results.